 From the second LP by this storied rock 'n roll crew, this finds them stretching out into folkier territory than ever before (prefiguring Van Morrison's later direction).
 Here, his breathtaking croon pushes the tune onto a deeply spiritual plane.
 Perhaps everyone knows this as the basis for Beck's epochal Jack-Ass, but this truly stellar take on the Bob Dylan standard should be more widely heard.

 New York hip hop in excelsis, this features peak period production from Q-Tip while Masta Ace, Buckshot (of Black Moon) and Special Ed trade verses about the seventies (the days when kids didn't act so crazy).
 From the Spike Lee joint of the same name, this perfectly captures the same sense of gentle nostalgia felt throughout that film.
-Humorously, while they're all reminiscing on the seventies, it makes me nostalgic for the nineties of my youth!
+Humorously, even as they're all reminiscing on the seventies, it makes me nostalgic for the nineties of my youth!

 Bringing it all back home.
 Scott Weiland, yet again.
 This from the Stone Temple Pilots' Tiny Music...
-From The Vatican Gift Shop, which found the band teasing out the edges of their muscular hard rock with gentle psychedelic flourishes, the odd touch of lounge and even jazz funk (but only for a moment!).
+Songs From The Vatican Gift Shop, which found the band teasing out the edges of their muscular hard rock with gentle psychedelic flourishes, the odd touch of lounge and even jazz funk (but only for a moment!).
 I've always thought this tune had a deeply reflective, almost zen cadence to it, like a man coming to terms with his place in the world, the very sound seeming to radiate a sense of supreme inner peace...